rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.0.txt

 - the server automatically adapts to changes to virtual memory resources, and to the memory high-watermark (24522)
 - the rabbit logs are appended to on restart; log rotation is simplified
+- improved synchronisation between rabbitmqctl and the server when stopping (24517)
 - non-query actions initiated by rabbitmqctl are logged
 - creating a connection is faster
 - shutdown is more efficient, especially when there are many queues to delete